Harsh-Kathiriya/LOLympics/README.md

     *   Ready state toggling
     *   Avatar customization and name changing
     *   Countdown to game start when all players are ready
+*   **Meme Proposal and Voting Flow is Implemented:**
+    *   Players can successfully search for and propose memes from the Tenor API.
+    *   The game correctly waits for all proposals before starting the voting phase.
+    *   Players can vote for their favorite meme.
+    *   Vote counts are displayed and updated in real-time.
+    *   The backend correctly determines a winning meme, creates a new round, and synchronizes all players to the next game phase.
-*   Real-time communication with Ably is properly set up and working for all lobby features.
+*   Real-time communication with Ably is properly set up and working for all lobby and meme-voting features.
 *   Core UI components for the game are created and styled.
-*   Game phases beyond the lobby (meme selection, captioning, voting, results) have placeholder UI but require full implementation with backend services.
+*   Game phases beyond meme voting (captioning, caption voting, results) have placeholder UI but require full implementation with backend services.

 ## Database Schema (Supabase)